Chihyuan99/MERN-Project/README.md

 npm start
 ```

-4. View application
-The application will be available at [http://localhost:3000](http://localhost:3000)
+4. View application: The application will be available at [http://localhost:3000](http://localhost:3000)

 ## Configuration